PoutineSyropErable/OpenCL_Practice/readme.md

 Move the build files from The Operating System to the root dir.
 (This is just to save clutter)

+Note, the build file, inside root dir are git ignored.

 Then windows:
 .\build.bat